SUI-Components/sui-components/CONTRIBUTING.md

 # Contributing to SUI Components

-The following is a set of guidelines for contributing with developping new components.
+The following is a set of guidelines for contributing with developing new components.

 ## Getting started

 ### Environment

 To develop new packages, you only need to install Node with NPM.
-Fin below the default versions this repo was built with:
+Find below the default versions this repo was built with:
 * Node: `v6+`
 * NPM: `v3`